 Sketching the Design

-I start with a basic sketch.
-For each butterfly, I draw:
+The artist starts with a basic sketch.
+For each butterfly:

 - A small oval shape for the body